Children and young people aged between 2 and 17 years can get the nasal flu vaccine for free.

 The seasonal flu vaccine (flu jab) protects against 4 strains of flu virus.
 These are the strains most likely to be circulating this flu season.

 You need to get a new vaccine every Autumn.
 This is because the strains of the flu virus change.
 This is why it is called seasonal flu.
-But people commonly call it flu.

-Visit our website to book your vaccine with your chosen store.
+chosen store.
 Once you make your booking you will receive a booking confirmation via e-mail and text.

 The flu vaccine helps your immune system to produce antibodies (proteins that fight infection).
 If you have had the flu vaccine and you come into contact with the flu virus, the vaccine can stop you from getting sick